t52ta6ek/APRS-SmartBeaconing-Worksheet/README.md

 Calculations based on the description of the SmartBeaconing algorithm described at www.hamhud.net (Nov.
 2015).

-Enter your parameters in the yellow fields on the Beacon Rate worksheet.
+Enter your parameters in the yellow fields on the Beacon Rate worksheet.<br>
 The calculations are performed on a MPH basis (it's what my tracker happens to use) then graphed in terms of both miles and kilometers for comparison.

-The speed range can be increased simply by redefining the maximum value for the horizontal Speed axis scale.
+The speed range can be increased simply by redefining the maximum value for the horizontal Speed axis scale.<br>
 In the case of the Turn Threshold chart, the both primary and secondary axes' scales were chosen to align both the deg-mph and deg-km/h turn threshold so that these could can be represented by a single line on a single chart.
 (Works in MS Excel.)